Rishikant181/Json-Utils/README.md

 # Json-Utils

-A library for extracting data from deep-nested JSON data.
+A library for handling deep-nested JSON data.